Mainstage-Event Berlin

 VR station: The HFD’s DigitalChangeMakers invite you to test VR applications from various specialist areas.
 Participants can try out a speech trainer, practice and test chemistry experiments with hazardous substances and take a fascinating journey inside the human body.
 VR for the medium with which the stories of tomorrow will be told.
 By Adriane Pelikan and Isabell Bieber.

 Interactive installation: There has long been an unnoticed exchange between human and non-human beings.
-With the advent of ChatGPT, Midjourney, DALL-E2 and Supermachine, this is not only changing our everyday lives, but also our art.
-“Your Generation” tests the inclusion of “intelligent agents” in our artistic creative process.
-Three works created at RWTH Aachen University that test this field will be presented.
-By Hannah Groninger with students.
+With the advent of ChatGPT, DALL-E2, Midjourney and Supermachine, this is not only changing our everyday lives, but also our art.
+The seminar “Your Generation !“ explores the inclusion of “intelligent agents“ in our artistic creative process.
+Siyuan Li presents her interactive magic mirror created at RWTH Aachen University with ComfyUI and Stable Diffusion, “Hey, how are you, what do you want?“.
+In this multimedia installation, visitors are invited to generate a new identity in real time, have a conversation and be (dis)illusioned using their own sketches and gestures.
+The project exposes and expands the discourse on creative processes with AI and the resulting narratives and situations will be reflected upon together.
+The project is supervised by Hannah Groninger, Miro Leon Bucher and Ivo Mayr.